Fossils, reconstruction of dinosaurs and other

 done in 1963-1965.
 They were to work in the same regions as in previous

-During the 2 month stay in Nemegt the many dinosaur specimens from the
+During the two month stay in Nemegt the many dinosaur specimens from the

 Upper Nemegt Beds were discovered.
-Among them two incomplete skeleton
+Among them two incomplete skeletons

 of Tarbosaurus sp. and several fragments of the skeletons of the same species.

-graptolites (are colonial animals known chiefly as fossils from the
+on graptolites (colonial animals known chiefly as fossils from the Middle Cambrian to Carboniferous-aged rocks).

 One of the stamps from "Amber routes" set,